sugarchain-project/sugarchain-project.github.io/doc/ANN.md

 one-CPU-one-vote
 ----------------
+> "31/Oct/2008 Proof-of-work is essentially one-CPU-one-vote"

 Satoshi Nakamoto said about the importance of decentralized mining in his whitepaper.
 We want to create a blockchain that anyone can do mining easily without any entry barriers.

-> "31/Oct/2008 Proof-of-work is essentially one-CPU-one-vote"

 - CPU mining only
   * YespowerSugar (based on Yespower 1.0.1) is only for Sugarchain, not compatible with other Yespower coins.
   * The minimum difficulty (powlimit) is set low enough for two reasons.
 The first is to handle fast block time.
 The second is to allow mining on slow CPUs.
 - Mining efficiency:
   * According to the test results, the most efficient at 8 threads on a single CPU.
+(Ryzen1700 on Linux64)
   * YespowerSugar is more suitable for older CPUs, because it is essentially a multi-threading resistor.
 Suitable for smartphones and raspberrypi.
 - NO GPU: GPU mining is not possible.
 - NO ASIC: ASIC mining is not possible.